raspberrypilearning/led-firefly/en/step_6.md

 sleep(1)
 pico_led.off()

-firefly = LED(13)
+firefly = LED(13) # Use GP13
-switch = Switch(18)
+switch = Switch(18) # Use GP18

 --- /code ---

 --- /task ---

 When you connect the two jumper wires together this completes a circuit and allows the Raspberry Pi Pico to detect that the switch is closed.
-You can use `is_closed` on your `switch` to check if the switch is closed (the jumpers are connected).

 --- task ---

-Now add code to check if your switch `is_closed` (connected) and only blink the firefly if it is closed:
+Add code to check `if` your switch `is_closed` (the jumpers are connected) and only blink the firefly if it is closed:

 --- code ---
 ---